xStarbound/xStarbound/doc/lua/lua.md

 Two other ways of sharing data and making calls across Lua contexts exist on non-xStarbound clients and servers:

 - Values stored in Lua/Pluto base library tables (`math`, `os`, `table`, `json`, etc.) are shared across contexts, just as for `shared`.
-(The metatables of these tables are inaccessible though.) *This has very limited utility on xStarbound due to its enforced sandbox isolation.
+(The metatables of these tables are inaccessible though.) *This has very limited utility on xStarbound due to enforced sandbox isolation.
 On non-xStarbound clients and servers, this is unsafe, like `shared`!*
-- The "type metatables" shared across all values of each Lua type, other than tables and "full" userdata objects (not light userdata), are shared across contexts. *This has very limited utility on xStarbound due to its enforced sandbox isolation.
+- The "type metatables" shared across all values of each Lua type, other than tables and "full" userdata objects (not light userdata), are shared across contexts. *This has very limited utility on xStarbound due to enforced sandbox isolation.
 On non-xStarbound clients and servers, this is unsafe, like `shared`!*

 Lua values cannot be shared across Lua states.
 On xStarbound, *all* Lua contexts are run in fully isolated Lua/Pluto states, with the following safe exceptions: